pickyourtrail_logo

 Malls, markets, and unparalleled nightlife are the things that make Bangkok special for every traveler.
 But did you know that the city has just as much culture to offer its visitors as fun?
 Located in the heart of what is known fondly as the city of angels in Thai, Wat Hua Lamphong is a 200-year-old king-sized Buddhist place of worship that is built primarily on the belief of accruing merit the Buddhist way - by giving back to society.

 Commonly known and celebrated as the ‘coffin temple of Bangkok’, this place is a hidden gem in Thailand for travelers who wish to have a slice of the beautiful country on their vacation there.
 The temple has multiple facets of attraction that pulls the locals towards itself.
 And of course, the allure of its breathtaking architecture cannot be overstated!
 Though it is known for its religious significance, the temple is very much secular and hospitable to everyone who wishes to visit and learn.
 Read on to find out why Wat Hua Lamphong should definitely be part of your list of places to visit on a cultural trip to Bangkok.
-Explore the vibrant culture, stunning landscapes, and rich history of Thailand with our curated Bangkok Tour Packages, offering an unforgettable journey filled with adventure and relaxation.
+Explore the vibrant culture, stunning landscapes, and rich history of Thailand with our curated Bangkok Travel Packages, offering an unforgettable journey filled with adventure and relaxation.

 History of Wat Hua Lamphong